ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 ### CHALLENGE

 How would you create a second text file - let's say 'test2.txt' - with the line that says 'third' *before* the line that says 'second'?
-Without directly editing the file with a text editor, of course ..
+Without directly editing the file with a text editor, of course...

 ## Editing Yourself
 Here are some more ways to make editing previous commands, or novel commands that you're building up, easier: